Friday, August 12, 2022

 The earth is turning and the moon is moving, so the tides and the moon do not perfectly align.
 Further the geology of the earth has a big influence on how high a tide will be and how long it will last.

 "If Earth was a true sphere covered by an ocean of constant depth, then it would be true that a high tide event would occur at the location with the moon overhead.
-The tidal "bulge" would move around the Earth with the moon, but this is not the case with our planet" Source, 2022-01).
+The tidal "bulge" would move around the Earth with the moon, but [the earth is far from being a perfect sphere]" Source, 2022-01).

 Weather also has a factor in tides.
 Hurricane storm-surge is an extreme example of this, but wind of any sort will have an effect bodies of water.